-You can set the connection properties described below in a connection string or in a DSN (in the odbc.ini file).
-Settings in the connection string take precedence over settings in the DSN.
+You can set the connection properties described below in a connection string, in a DSN (in the odbc.ini file), or as a driver-wide setting (in the cloudera.impalaodbc.ini file).
+Settings in the connection string take precedence over settings in the DSN, and settings in the DSN take precedence over driver-wide settings.